-“I rediscovered the most valuable thing a woman could find; unbridled confidence” Boudoir over 40
+“I rediscovered the most valuable thing a woman can find; unbridled confidence”

 Boudoir is something that I wholly recommend any woman tries once, and for good reason.